-In a recent post on his Forbes blog, Edison 2.0, Osha Gray Davidson connects readers to a live webcam installed by TEPCO at the Fukushima Dai Ichi nuclear plant.
-That webcam has since been replaced by two cameras, one looking at the site from the Unit 1 side and the other from the Unit 4 side [Ed.
+In a recent post on his Forbes blog, Edison 2.0, reporter Osha Gray Davidson connects readers to a live webcam installed by TEPCO at the Fukushima Dai Ichi nuclear plant.
+Two cameras have since replaced that webcam, one looking at the site from the Unit 1 side and the other from the Unit 4 side [Ed.
 Note: added the links 16-Jul-17].
 The ongoing crisis at the plant has made a fascinating, slow-motion horror story for the world to watch.
-The addition of the live web cam, along with news reports dealing with the continuing attempts to bring the four stricken reactors under control, make a great study in emergency planning and crisis control.
+The addition of the live webcam, along with news reports dealing with the continuing attempts to bring the four stricken reactors under control, make a great study in emergency planning and crisis control.

-New information being released by TEPCO shows that the reactor cores melted down earlier than originally believed, and in at least one case, the concern is now focused on the penetration of the external shield building by the molten core.
-If the core has actually “left the building” as some experts believe, the potential for environmental contamination on an enormous scale exists.
+New information being released by TEPCO shows that the reactor cores melted down earlier than originally believed.
+In at least one case, the concern is now focused on the penetration of the external shield building by the molten core.
+If the core has actually “left the building,” as some experts believe, the potential for environmental contamination on an enormous scale exists.

-In the mean time, TEPCO workers and contractors continue to try to clean up the site, removing piles of debris left from the explosions back in March.
-IEEE Spectrum reports that a teleoperated (remote-controlled) excavator accidentally blew up an oxygen cylinder that was hidden in a pile of debris.
-TEPCO claims that no damage was done and that the machine is still in operation.
+In the meantime, TEPCO workers and contractors continue to try to clean up the site, removing piles of debris left from the explosions back in March.
+IEEE Spectrum reports that a teleoperated (remote-controlled) excavator accidentally blew up an oxygen cylinder hidden in a pile of debris.
+TEPCO claims that no damage was done and that the machine is still operating.

-The Japanese nuclear industry, once considered a model of safety by the international nuclear community, has had its dirty laundry exposed.
-In March, just six days after the earthquakes and tsunamis, Yuri Kageyama wrote an expos? of the industry’s scandals on MSNBC’s World Business blog.
+The Japanese nuclear industry, once considered a safety model by the international nuclear community, has had its dirty laundry exposed.
+In March, just six days after the earthquakes and tsunamis, Yuri Kageyama wrote an exposé of the industry’s scandals on MSNBC’s World Business blog.
 His article cited a culture of secrecy in the industry that prevents improvements and encourages cover-ups and corner-cutting.

-Our world is entering an amazing, scary, exhilarating, time of change.
-Nuclear power, once seen as the Golden Fleece that would light the world for hundreds of years, has shown its dark side again.
-Alternate forms of energy generation are starting to come online, with wind farms and solar farms springing up around the world.
-Even these more benign forms of generation have their downsides, and there isn’t enough installed base to support our energy needs – yet.
+Our world is entering an amazing, scary, exhilarating time of change.
+Once seen as the Golden Fleece that would light the world for hundreds of years, nuclear power has shown its dark side again.
+Alternate forms of energy generation are starting to come online, with wind and solar farms springing up worldwide.
+Even these more benign generation forms have downsides, and there isn’t enough installed base to support our energy needs yet.

 So, while we watch the grainy video streaming from Fukushima, we need to consider our way forward and learn the lessons paid for by the people of Japan.